smaakage85/shapemaker/README.md

 ## :eyeglasses: Overview
 `shapemaker` is an end-to-end template for Amazon SageMaker AWS projects aiming for maximum flexibility.

-If you find, SageMaker *does not offer enough flexibility* out-of-the-box with respect to customizing either
+If you find, that SageMaker *does not offer enough flexibility* out-of-the-box with respect to customizing either

 1. training jobs
 2. endpoints or